Article

 Action Item #2: Determine Your Best Path to Progress

 Once you have identified potential roadblocks, consider what kind of effort will be needed to make actual progress.
 This requires some flexibility.
-Even if it’s counter-intuitive at first, it can be worth it to scrap unfinished projects to start with a new idea that will make valuable progress towards your goal.
+Even if it’s counter-intuitive at first, it can be worth it to scrap unfinished projects to start with a new idea that will make valuable progress toward your goal.
 In fact, it may not be a good idea to stay on the same, derailed track.
 You might need to refine goals based on emerging market conditions or other changes to your business.

 Example: During a period of low resource availability, we shifted focus from content production to the promotion of existing pieces.
-This strategy allowed us to maximize the ROI for content we had already produced, while reducing strain on our production resources.
+This strategy allowed us to maximize the ROI for content we had already while reducing strain on our production resources.
 While this represented a temporary shift in our plan, we were able to reset without losing as much momentum as if we had paused our content marketing efforts altogether.

 The Difference Between Flexibility and Distractions